Now that the 2020/21 tax year has come to an end, there are a variety of tax filing obligations on employers. One of these obligations is…

 |Investors’ relief*||Applicable rate||10%||10%|

 *Separate lifetime limit on gains for external investors.
-Applies to newly issued shares in unlisted trading companies which have been held for three years from 6 April 2016.
+Applies to newly issued shares in unlisted trading companies which have been held for three years.

 You should review your proposed capital expenditure and disposals to ensure that any capital allowance claims are maximised.
 This is particularly important when buying or selling a commercial property as allowances may be lost if steps are not taken to identify qualifying expenditure prior to the sale / purchase.
 It is also important to consider the timing of capital expenditure to see if higher rates of allowances can be claimed by using first year allowances.
-A new structures and buildings allowance has been introduced this year, which will provide 2% tax relief for the cost of new or renovated commercial structures, where construction commences on or after 29 October 2018.
-Relief will be limited to the original cost of construction or renovation, relieved across a fixed 50-year period, regardless of ownership changes.
+The structures and buildings allowance introduced on 29 October 2018 provides 3% (2019/20 2%) tax relief for the cost of new or renovated commercial structures, where construction commenced on or after 29 October 2018.
+Relief is limited to the original cost of construction or renovation, relieved across a fixed 33 1/3 period, regardless of ownership changes.

 |Long-life assets, integral features of buildings, thermal insulation||6%|